 The shooting bench is to be cleared and raised ONLY during a RED light condition.
-The ventilation baffle is to removed under GREEN light conditions from the down range side of the firing points.

-The baffles shall be stored against the wall near #10 position when not in use.
+The ventilation baffle is to removed under GREEN light conditions from the down range side of the firing ports and stored against the wall near #10 position when not in use.

-Position #1 is the primary entrance to the target area of the indoor range
+Position #1 is the primary entrance to the target area of the indoor range.